lake-wg/edhoc/draft-ietf-lake-edhoc.md

 To limit the effect of breaches, it is important to limit the use of symmetrical group keys for bootstrapping.
 EDHOC therefore strives to make the additional cost of using raw public keys and self-signed certificates as small as possible.
 Raw public keys and self-signed certificates are not a replacement for a public key infrastructure but SHOULD be used instead of symmetrical group keys for bootstrapping.

 Compromise of the long-term keys (private signature or static DH keys) does not compromise the security of completed EDHOC exchanges.
 Compromising the private authentication keys of one party lets an active attacker impersonate that compromised party in EDHOC exchanges with other parties but does not let the attacker impersonate other parties in EDHOC exchanges with the compromised party.
 Compromise of the long-term keys does not enable a passive attacker to compromise future session keys.
 Compromise of the HDKF input parameters (ECDH shared secret) leads to compromise of all session keys derived from that compromised shared secret.
 Compromise of one session key does not compromise other session keys.
-Compromise of PRK_4x3m leads to compromise of all keying material derived with the EDHOC-Exporter since the last invocation (if any) of the EDHOC-KeyUpdate function.
+Compromise of PRK_out leads to compromise of all keying material derived with the EDHOC-Exporter since the last invocation (if any) of the EDHOC-KeyUpdate function.

 Based on the cryptographic algorithms requirements {{sec_algs}}, EDHOC provides a minimum of 64-bit security against online brute force attacks and a minimum of 128-bit security against offline brute force attacks.
 To break 64-bit security against online brute force an attacker would on average have to send 4.3 billion messages per second for 68 years, which is infeasible in constrained IoT radio technologies.
 A forgery against a 64-bit MAC in EDHOC breaks the security of all future application data, while a forgery against a 64-bit MAC in the subsequent application protocol (e.g., OSCORE {{RFC8613}}) typically only breaks the security of the data in the forged packet.

-After sending message_3, the Initiator is assured that no other party than the Responder can compute the key PRK_4x3m (implicit key authentication).
-The Initiator does however not know that the Responder has actually computed the key PRK_4x3m.
-While the Initiator can securely send protected application data, the Initiator SHOULD NOT permanently store the keying material PRK_4x3m and TH_4 until the Initiator is assured that the Responder has actually computed the key PRK_4x3m (explicit key confirmation).
+After sending message_3, the Initiator is assured that no other party than the Responder can compute the key PRK_3m (implicit key authentication).
+The Initiator does however not know that the Responder has actually computed the key PRK_3m.
+While the Initiator can securely send protected application data, the Initiator SHOULD NOT permanently store the keying material PRK_out until the Initiator is assured that the Responder has actually computed the key PRK_out (explicit key confirmation).
 Explicit key confirmation is e.g., assured when the Initiator has verified an OSCORE message or message_4 from the Responder.
-After verifying message_3, the Responder is assured that the Initiator has calculated the key PRK_4x3m (explicit key confirmation) and that no other party than the Initiator can compute the key.
-The Responder can securely send protected application data and store the keying material PRK_4x3m and TH_4.
+After verifying message_3, the Responder is assured that the Initiator has calculated the key PRK_3m (explicit key confirmation) and that no other party than the Initiator can compute the key.
+The Responder can securely derive and store the keying material PRK_out and send protected application data.

 External authorization data sent in message_1 (EAD_1) or message_2 (EAD_2) should be considered unprotected by EDHOC, see {{unprot-data}}.
 EAD_2 is encrypted but the Responder has not yet authenticated the Initiator.
 External authorization data sent in message_3 (EAD_3) or message_4 (EAD_4) is protected between Initiator and Responder by the protocol, but note that EAD fields may be used by the application before the message verification is completed, see {{AD}}.